-Please visit the UCAS website to see all current points.
+Please visit the UCAS website for more information about UCAS points.

 Enrichment Programme

 We are committed to the full development of our students, in and out of the classroom.
 Every student at our sixth form will complete the full enrichment programme, by taking part in activities and events which will allow them to achieve each of the following modules.